fernandopalafox/fernandopalafox.github.io/content/writing/growing.md

 > ― Chögyam Trungpa
 However, this lack of control is liberating in a sense, because it means that I can let go an fully hand myself over to life.

+And the only way you can be yourself is by facing truth, accepting your flaws, talents and life situation, and fully leaning into it.
 No one is better and being yourself, than yourself.
-And the only way you can be yourself is by facing truth, accepting your flaws, talents and life situation, and fully leaning into it.
-Let go of the identity that society, your friends, family, and social media is trying to turn you into, and fully hand yourself over to life.
+But you can only be yourself if you, let go of the identity that society, your friends, family, and social media is trying to turn you into, and fully hand yourself over to life.
+And if you allow yourself to let go of this sense of identity, things will fall into place.
+My friend Dan recently reminded me of a good phrase in Spanish I really like:
+> "Cuando te toca, ni aunque te quites y cuando no te toca, ni aunque te pongas" Which loosely translates to "When it's your turn, not even if you move away, and when it's not your turn, not even if you try."
+Face truth, make the necessary sacrifices, and surrender yourself to life and things will fall into place.

 Living in truth is certainly harder than not living in truth.
 By recognizing where your flaws are, where your talents are, and what your situation is, you will likely inch closer to what your role in this world is.